-Corcovado protects the greatest collection of primary forest on the American Pacific coastline as well as one of the few remaining lowland tropical forests of significant area throughout the world.
+Corcovado protects the greatest collection of primary forest on the American Pacific coastline as well as one of the few remaining lowland tropical forests of the significant areas throughout the world.

-The wildlife on land includes white faced capuchin, spider monkey, mantled howler, and the squirrel monkey accounting for all of Costa Rica’s monkey species.
-Predators include jaguar, cougar, jaguarundi, margay and ocelot.
+The wildlife on land includes white-faced capuchin, spider monkey, mantled howler, and the squirrel monkey accounting for all of Costa Rica’s monkey species.
+Predators include the jaguar, cougar, jaguarundi, margay, and ocelot.
 Sightings are challenging because of the elusive nature of each of these cats.

 Some of the more intriguing species of wildlife include the two and three-toed sloths, coati, hermit crab, giant anteaters, and the endangered Baird’s tapir.
 The skies are colored with scarlet macaws, hummingbirds, and 220 species of butterflies.